Hyperbaric Oxygen Therapy

 - If you have a cold or sinus congestion, please inform our staff upon arrival, as this may determine whether nasal sprays and decongestants are administered.

-Because the chamber is pressurized with 100 percent oxygen, certain items cannot go into the chamber.
+Because hyperbaric chambers utilize 100 percent oxygen certain potentially flammable items are prohibited from the chamber.
 These items include lighters, matches, cigarettes, cell phones, nylon or synthetic fabric, wigs or hairpieces, dentures, make up, petroleum jelly, lipstick, lip balm, ointments, hearing aids, watches, hair spray, hair oil/relaxers, or hard contact lenses.

 Should you have any questions, our staff will be happy to discuss them with you before treatment begins.